Daves Barker man skirt

 Skirts

-Jesus never wore trousers, Socrates didn’t.
-When Emperor Augustus declared that the “World” should be counted, Roman men and boys were wearing mini-skirt looking tunics or long dress-like togas.
-The Roman Empire was built by men in skirts.
-Trousers were not invented with the purpose of having men look more masculine but because trousers were more practical for a lot of tasks, those being fewer in today’s world.
+Jesus never wore trousers, and Socrates didn’t.
+When Emperor Augustus declared that the “World” should be counted, Roman men and boys were wearing mini-skirt-looking tunics or long dress-like togas.
+The Roman Empire was established by 'men in skirts'.

 Roman Empire